The Bucklebury Child

 Willow – yellow

 Pupils may earn smilies for good work, good effort or other positive behaviour.
-Three smilies equals 1 housepoint.
+One smiley equals 1 housepoint.

 The houses compete against each other at the annual sports day.